HaedronResearch/TulipIndicators.jl/README.md

 * This avoids a whole bunch of unnecessary function definitions because `@ccall`/`ccall` [cannot be efficiently `@eval`ed over](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/#Non-constant-Function-Specifications).

 ## TODO
+* Put all the indicator information into a constant table deserialized from disk when the package is loaded.
 * An interface for `NamedTuple` instead of `AbstractVector` option arguments, so option names can be included in `ti{p}` calls.
 * Add [tindicators](https://github.com/3jane/tindicators) Tulip Indicators fork library